 Interlaced track left and single track right in Amsterdam, Holland.

-Note how the example on the right creates space for parked delivery vehicles.
+The example on the right was designed to create space for parked delivery vehicles.

 With the examples seen above both types of track occupy much the same ground width, however some of the other examples seen below use interlaced tracks which are set apart by a small distance.
 As ever, there is no fixed 'rule', it all depends on the location and what the track planners need to achieve.